 Talent teams within manufacturing and beyond have faced considerable turnover and budget cuts.
 In the aftermath, teams recognize that without the assistance of an airtight tech stack, they will struggle to meet their goals.

 Slow, outdated technology acts as a massive roadblock for a high-volume hiring sector like manufacturing, where speed is the name of the game.
-But with tech that enables efficiency and productivity, teams can keep candidates engaged and win them over in record time.
+But with purpose-built manufacturing recruiting software that enables efficiency and productivity, teams can keep candidates engaged and win them over in record time.

 Changes in Company Hiring Policies